 I have great respect for soldiers.
 I’ve seen the service do great things for people who serve.
-I’ve met very few rotten soldiers and plenty whom I admire.
-Pretty much everybody in my family forever has been in the military at some point; some for their whole careers.
+I’ve met few rotten soldiers and plenty whom I admire.
+Pretty much everybody in my family forever has been in the military at some point; at least a couple earned military career retirement.
 My dad was a decorated war pilot and POW.

 But exactly who is it that ever takes away liberty?
 Who is able to oppress, enslave and steal on a large scale?
 Was it Stalin or Mao themselves who killed so many millions of their own citizens?

 Isn’t it obvious from even the most brief examination of humanity’s historical record that the permanent, professional standing armies that our founders warned us against are still our greatest threat?